section-engineering-education/engineering-education/content/articles/golang-for-the-internet-of-things-projects/index.md

 Besides, Golang's backward compatibility is a feature that makes it a popular option for use with IoT.
 The promise to implement this feature would make Golang's newer versions compatible with the old versions.
 As Golang undergoes updates to new software versions, say, `v1.2.3`, it should remain compatible with older ones like `v1.2.1` and `v1.1.5`.

 #### Utility
 Golang's built-in concurrency is significant in enhancing its ability to fully utilize the advantages of hardware in ways that many other programming languages cannot.
 Concurrency allows Golang to support a large number of connections simultaneously.

 This ability makes developers prefer this programming language when building the communication layer of an IoT system.
 Golang can utilize 100% of the control processing unit (CPU), enhancing the rate of providing the required outcomes.

-With Golang, you can build highly scalable systems that serve several users smoothly and continually.
+With Golang, you can build highly scalable systems that serve several users smoothly and continuously.
 This programming language ships clean code quickly, considering its neat built-in programming features.
-So, code runs fast without experiencing interruptions.
+So, code runs faster without experiencing interruptions.
 In that way, you can build robust software and manage them with ease.

 Golang makes it straightforward to access development tools as an open-source programming language.
-You can access several editors, integrated development environments (IDEs), and plugins downloadable from [Github](https://github.com/golang/go/wiki/IDEsAndTextEditorPlugins).
+You can access several editors, integrated development environments (IDEs), and plugins downloadable from [GitHub](https://github.com/golang/go/wiki/IDEsAndTextEditorPlugins).
 Also, there are several available cloud-based IDEs compatible with Golang.

 Some of Golang's utilities and tools include:
 - Delve: a debugger for Golang language.
 - Excelize: a Golang library for reading and writing MS excel files.
-- Go releaser, which delivers Golang binaries efficiently.
+- Go releaser: this delivers Golang binaries efficiently.
 - Resty: a simple Golang HTTP library.
 - Godropbox: a library for writing Golang services.
 - Sling: a Golang HTTP client library for sending API requests.